mist64/cbmbus_doc/2 Bus Arbitration.md

 ### Missing Features

 There is one unsupported entry in the table above: The command code of '`000`' has a sub-code in bits 0-4, specifying a global command to all devices.
 These control features like the handling of "`SRQ`" Service Requests and multiple controller support.
-Commodore computers do not support any of these features, but on a PET/CBM with a physical IEEE-488 port, support could be added in software.
+The system software of Commodore computers does not support any of these features, but on a PET/CBM with a physical IEEE-488 port, support could be added by user software.

-## KERNAL API
+## APIs

 The KERNAL operating system of all Commodore 8 bit computers since the VIC-20 (i.e. also the C64/C128/C65, the Plus/4 Series and the CBM-II) supports two sets of APIs to talk to devices on the Commodore Peripheral Bus.
 The built-in BASIC interpreter also has instructions to handle the bus.

-### IEEE API
+### KERNAL IEEE API

 The "IEEE" API is a set of low-level calls.
-It allows using primary addresses 0-3, which are not available through the high-level API.
+It allows using primary addresses 0-3, which are not available through the high-level APIs.

 | address | name     | description                     | arguments                 |
 |---------|----------|---------------------------------|---------------------------|